collective/collective.analyticspanel/README.rst

+This product will replace the basic Plone feature for **adding analytics JavaScript to your site** with an advanced version.

 .. contents:: **Table of contents**

 Introduction
 ============

-This product will replace the basic Plone feature for **adding statistical and analytics JavaScript to your site** with an advanced version that:
+New features added:

 * add possibility to add specific JavaScript when the user is **inside error page** (useful for special code when on the "*Page not found*")
 * add possibility to **customize code for a site area** or a single content
 * not display JavaScript code for specific area of the site
+* choose to put you snippets in the page header or footer)

 How to use it
 =============